TL;DR:

 Small canopies work well with compact seating areas, small patios, and tables.

-• <30" table size: Try a 6' umbrella canopy for tables 30" and smaller (or a 7' canopy if you have the space).
+- <30" table size: Try a 6' umbrella canopy for tables 30" and smaller (or a 7' canopy if you have the space).

-• 31" to 38" table size: A 7' to 8' patio umbrella is ideal for tables no larger than 38", although some would recommend a 9' canopy.
+- 31" to 38" table size: A 7' to 8' patio umbrella is ideal for tables no larger than 38", although some would recommend a 9' canopy.

-Market umbrellas usually work pretty well for small seating areas.
+Table umbrellas usually work pretty well for small seating areas.

 Medium: 9' to 10' Canopy

-• 40" to 44" table size: Try a 9' patio umbrella for tables between 40" and 44", with up to eight chairs.
+- 40" to 44" table size: For tables between 40" and 44", with up to eight chairs, try a 9' patio umbrella.

 Market umbrellas work well for medium seating areas.
 But if you're worried about the pole getting in the way, try a cantilever umbrella instead.